1090 MHz ADS-B Antenna for Increased Range Flight Tracking

 process.

-I'm in West Lafayette, in a building of brick over reinforced concrete.
-The antenna is near a patio door with a clear view from the antenna location from north around to east.
-On top of that I'm in a relatively low area, opening to the northeast up the Wabash River valley.
+I live in West Lafayette, in a building of brick over reinforced concrete.
+The antenna is near a patio door with a clear view from the antenna location from north to east, the remaining 270° is through the building.
+On top of that I'm in a relatively low area, opening to the east-northeast up the Wabash River valley.

 Select a Raspberry Pi topic: